krutikov-roman/HCI-Assignment-Prototypes/README.md

 1. A feature that lets students to take pictures and scan in their written work into a pdf within the course app, rather than having to use a separate app to take the picture and convert it to a pdf.
 2. A feature that automatically generates practice problems based on lecture notes/course content.
 3. A feature that lets students submit their completed practice problems, and if they got them right then they are put onto a list that other students can see.
-This gives a social insentive for students to do practice problems, and lets those who are struggling with problems know who they can ask for help.
+This gives a social incentive for students to do practice problems, and lets those who are struggling with problems know who they can ask for help.
 4. A functionality that live-captures what is written on a whiteboard and livestreams to the course app.
-This would be helpful for those who are not able to make it to an inperson class and helps those who many have poor eyesight who are inperson.
+This would be helpful for those who are not able to make it to an in-person class and helps those who many have poor eyesight who are in-person.
-5. A feature that pre-plans when assignments/projects will be due based on the course schedule/outline, so students can more easily estimate upcoming workloads before they are offically added as submitabble assignments.
+5. A feature that pre-plans when assignments/projects will be due based on the course schedule/outline, so students can more easily estimate upcoming workloads before they are officially added as submittable assignments.